 In case you missed it, we invest in research, models and data science talent to address major cost drivers and help our health plan, hospital, physician and employer clients lower healthcare costs.
 Our models better predict risk, cost of care, likelihood of adverse events and outcomes.
 They also help our clients to intervene earlier with patients whose risk is expected to rise and/or who are at risk for major, expensive conditions, allowing the mitigation of future costs.
-Diabetes is a particular focus for Geneia’s clinical team, allowing them to leverage their expertise in creating and validating related models.
+Diabetes is a particular focus for Geneia’s clinician consultants, allowing them to leverage their expertise in creating and validating related models.

 Diabetes Complication Model

 Take the Diabetes Complications Model, for example.
 It’s one of which I’m especially proud.
 After all, I spent more than six months creating and improving the model.
-Through careful research of diabetic complication literature as well as extended conversations with Geneia’s clinical team, I worked on decoding an algorithm that predicts which type 2 diabetics will experience a diabetes-related complication:
+Through careful research of diabetic complication literature as well as extended conversations with Geneia’s clinical consultants, I worked on decoding an algorithm that predicts which type 2 diabetics will experience a diabetes-related complication:

 - Who: People with type 2 diabetes (T2D)